min2ha/ukwa-site/content/target/44393/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Brexit: how does the Article 50 process work?

 This Commons Library briefing paper looks at the process of withdrawing from the EU under Article 50 of the Treaty on European Union.
 There could be a complex and difficult negotiation lasting two years or more, or the UK could leave without settling its exit terms or its future relationship with the EU.